 What Is Algae?

 Algae are entities that are widespread all throughout the world.
-They are growing in various sizes, shapes, and colors.
+They are growing in various sizes, shapes, and colours.
 They may live alone or they may grow on other organisms’ surfaces, on rocks or in the soil.
 Such species are critical as they make a lot of the oxygen on Earth that animals and humans require for breathing.
 A few of these entities such as seaweed resemble plants.
 In fact, they are neither animals nor plants.
 Rather, they belong to a class of living entities known as protists.
 These highly differ in size and are increasing in many different ecosystems.
 Microscopic algae in oceans and lakes, or phytoplankton, float or dive.
 Phytoplankton is so tiny that one thousand of them could be accommodated on a pin’s head.
 The largest species of algae are coral and can range from the bottom of the ocean to the surface of the water up to 100 m (300 ft).

 Table of Content: